 She won several awards including Broadcast Film Critics Association Award for Best Young Actress and Irish Film & Television Award for Best Actress in a Lead Role.

 In 2010 She played young Polish orphan, Irena, in The Way Back, a gripping survival drama directed by Peter Weir.
 Based on a true story, the film follows a group of prisoners as they escape from a Soviet gulag in Siberia and embark on an epic journey across treacherous terrain to find freedom.
 Ronan received the Irish Film & Television Award for Actress in a Supporting Role.

 Several awards for the lead role in Hanna

 After that Ronan’s career went from strength to strength.
-She had lead roles on popular films How I Live Now and The Host.
+She had lead roles in popular films How I Live Now and The Host.

-In 2014, she appeared in the Oscar Nominated movie Grand Budapest Hotel.
+In 2014, she appeared in Wes Anderson’s Oscar Nominated movie Grand Budapest Hotel.

 The following year she played the lead role of Éilis Lacey in the movie Brooklyn.
 It was the story of a young Irish woman who left home in the 1950s to find a new life in America.
 It was the first time she had actually played an Irish character on the big screen.

 Ronan won several awards for her performance in Brooklyn and was nominated for her first Best Actress Oscar.
 She said that the film was particularly poignant for her as she related to her character as a young Irish woman living away from her home country.

 A frequent guest on prime-time talk shows

 By now Ronan had become a recognised star and had a hit as a guest on prime-time talk shows on both sides of the Atlantic thanks to her easygoing personality and sharp sense of humour.